-Batteries or accumulators for mobile devices
+Batteries for mobile devices

 An accumulator, or battery for short, is a galvanic element that can be recharged.
 It consists of an electrolyte and two electrodes, and it means that accumulators, like batteries, can store and release electrical energy on an electrochemical basis.
 Lithium-ion batteries are mainly used for mobile devices, and the generic term describes forms of rechargeable batteries based on lithium compounds.